Skip to main content

 • Income-related Employment and Support Allowance

-• Universal Credit (the family's annual income after tax must not exceed £15,400)
+• Universal Credit (if the family’s annual income after tax is £15,400 or less)

 Children with additional needs

-A 2-year-old child will be entitled to 15 hours free childcare if they:
+A 2 year old is entitled to 15 hours of free childcare if they:

-• Left local authority care as a result of an adoption order, a special guardianship order, or a child arrangements order
+• have left local authority care through an adoption order, special guardianship order, or a child arrangements order

-A 2-year-old child will qualify for 15 hours a week of free childcare on this basis regardless of their or their parent/guardian's immigration status.
+A child qualifies on this basis regardless of their or their parent or guardian’s immigration status.

 Families receiving Home Office asylum support

-A 2-year-old child will be entitled to 15 hours free childcare when the family are receiving Home Office asylum support provided under part 6 of the Immigration and Asylum Act 1999.
-This includes section 95 and section 98 asylum support.
+A 2-year-old is entitled to 15 hours of free childcare if their family receives asylum support under Part 6 of the Immigration and Asylum Act 1999, including section 95 or section 98 support.

 Families with no recourse to public funds

-Families cannot have more than £16,000 in savings or investments.
+Families must not have more than £16,000 in savings or investments.

 More information and how to apply

-For more details, families can refer to the government information about free early education and childcare for 2-year-olds and information about how to apply for childcare
+Families can find more information in the government information on free early education and childcare for 2 year-olds, including how to apply.

-Councils will need to refer to the Department for Education Early education and childcare statutory guidance.
+Local authorities should refer to the Department for Education statutory guidance on early education and childcare.

-For families with no recourse to public funds, councils will need to refer to the government guidance on free early education for 2-year-olds from families with no recourse to public funds and application form, which can be used or adapted by the council for families to complete in order to confirm their eligibility.
+For families with no recourse to public funds, local authorities should also refer to the government guidance on free early education for 2 year-olds from families with NRPF, including the application form which can be used or adapted.